breuerfelix/breuerfelix.github.io/_posts/20-03-01-inspect-python-api.md

 actions
 ```

-In our example the variable `actions` does now contain a json-like dict which looks like the following:
+In our example, the variable `actions` now contains a JSON-like dict which looks like the following:
 ```json
 [{
     "functionName": "cleans_room",